RobertDWhite/WhiteMatterTech/content/posts/encrypted-matrix-notification-hub/index.md

 **Mention-gating is a cost control and a safety property.** `MATRIX_REQUIRE_MENTION` means the agent does not respond to the notification stream flowing past it.
 An agent that reacts to every Falco detection and every media import is both expensive and, more importantly, an arrangement that acts on machine-generated input without a human in the loop.

-**What the agent can reach is a deliberate decision, made at mount time.** Hermes has the Synology media, books, and downloads exports mounted read-write so its file tooling is useful. `/volume1/Personal` is deliberately not mounted, and the manifest says why: the agent is reachable from Matrix, Telegram, and iMessage, which means anything mounted into it is reachable by anyone who can send it a message.
+**What the agent can reach is a deliberate decision, made at mount time.** Hermes has the Synology media, books, and downloads exports mounted read-write so its file tooling is useful. `/volume1/Personal` is deliberately not mounted, and the manifest explains the omission; the agent is reachable from Matrix, Telegram, and iMessage, which means anything mounted into it is reachable by anyone who can send it a message.
 The encryption protects the channel; a filesystem handed to something that answers strangers remains exposed.

 I will cover the agent design properly in a separate post; the point here is only that an encrypted notification channel carrying an agent must be designed as a control plane.